Global Tobacco Industry Interference Index

-The Global Tobacco Industry Interference Index (Global Tobacco Index) is a global survey on how governments are responding to tobacco industry interference and protecting their public health policies from tobacco industry's commercial and vested interests as required under the World Health Organization Framework Convention on Tobacco Control.
+The Global Tobacco Industry Interference Index (Global Tobacco Index) is a global survey on how governments are responding to tobacco industry interference and protecting their public health policies from the tobacco industry's commercial and vested interests as required under the World Health Organization Framework Convention on Tobacco Control.

 This report is based on publicly available information on tobacco industry interference in countries and their respective governments’ responses to these interferences.
 Countries are ranked according to total scores provided by civil society groups.
 The lower the score, the lower the overall level of interference, which augurs well for the country.

-See Report Highlights
+See Report Highlights DOWNLOAD THE REPORT

 The Global Tobacco Index rates countries on their response to tobacco industry interference through a survey questionnaire.
 The questionnaire, developed from Article 5.3 Guidelines, contains 20 questions covering 7 indicators of industry interference on which countries are scored: